BuffaloBorn/aws_cert/exam_tips.md

     - Stored Volumes - Entire Dataset is stored on site and is asynchronously backed up to S3.
     - Cached Volumes - Entire Dataset is stored on S3 and the most frequently accessed data is cached on site.
  * Gateway Virtual Tape Library (VTL)
     - Used for backup ans uses popular backup applications like NetBackup, Backup Exec, Veeam etc.

+### S3 - Snowball

+* Understand what snowball is
+* Understand what Import Export is
+    - from historical perceptive
+* Snowball can do
+    - import to S3
+    - export from S3